Medical Policy: 07.01.60

 Vagus nerve stimulation (VNS) is being investigated to augment recovery from traumatic brain injury.
 It is proposed that early stimulation of the vagus nerve accelerates the rate and extent of behavioral and cognitive recovery after fluid percussion brain injury in rats.
 Shi et. al. (2013) received FDA approval to conduct a pilot prospective randomized trial to demonstrate objective improvement in clinical outcome by placement of VNS in individuals who are recovering from severe traumatic brain injury.
 If this study demonstrates that VNS can be safely and positively impact outcome, then a larger randomized prospective crossover trial will be proposed.

-The transcutaneous VNS (t-VNS®) system uses a non-invasive approach that combines a stimulation unit and ear electrode to stimulate the auricular branch of the vagus nerve (which supplies the skin over the concha of the ear) for the treatment of pharmacoresistant epilepsy.
-Individuals self-administer electric stimulation for several hours per day.
-Currently, the device does not have FDA approval.
+A non-implantable transcutaneous vagus nerve stimulation (tVNS) hand held battery powered stimulation unit and ear electrode combines to purportedly stimulate the auricular branch of the vagus nerve through the skin over the concha of the outer ear to deliver treatment.
+Stimulation treatment is administered by the individual for several hours per day.

 The evidence for vagal nerve blocking therapy in individuals who have obesity includes 2 sham controlled randomized trials (EMPOWER and ReCharge).
 Based on the EMPOWER study, VBLOC therapy to treat morbid obesity was safe, but weight loss was not greater in treated compared to controls; clinically important weight loss, however, was related to hours of the device use.
 Post study analysis suggested that the system electrical safety checks (low charge delivered via the system for electrical impedance, safety, and diagnostic checks) may have contributed to weight loss in the control group.
 Based on the ReCharge study the objective was to evaluate the effectiveness and safety of intermittent, reversible vagal blockade therapy for obesity treatment.
 The coprimary efficacy objectives were to determine whether the vagal nerve block was superior in mean percentage excess weight loss to sham by a 10-point margin with at least 55% of patients in the vagal block group achieving a 20% loss and 45% achieving a 25% loss.
 The primary safety objective was to determine whether the rate of serious adverse events related to device, procedure or therapy in the vagal block group was less than 15%.
 Among the patients with morbid obesity, the use of vagal nerve block therapy compared with a sham control device did not meet either of the prespecified coprimary efficacy objectives, although weight loss in the vagal block group was statistically greater than in the sham device group.
 The treatment was well tolerated, having met the primary safety objective.
 Additional studies are needed to compare effectiveness of vagal nerve block with other obesity treatments and to assess long-term durability of weight loss and safety.
 The evidence is insufficient to determine the effects of this technology on health outcomes.